Ryan Camenzuli

 Ryan Camenzuli (born 8 September 1994) is a Maltese footballer who plays as a midfielder for Ħamrun Spartans and the Malta national football team.

 Club career

 Camenzuli made his debut for Birkirkara on 30 January 2011, replacing Terence Vella in added time at the end of a 1-0 away win over Vittoriosa Stars.
 On 6 May, in his only other game of the season, he started in a 0-3 loss at Floriana, making way for Carl Pulo after 57 minutes.

 On 28 April 2012, he scored the first goal of his career, finishing off a 2-0 home win over Hibernians.
 The following season, he contributed three goals in 25 games as Birkirkara won the league.

 Camenzuli scored twice and was named man of the match in Birkirkara's 4-2 home win over Sliema Wanderers on 7 March 2015.

-He signed with Birkirkara again in the summer 2017, but in January 2018, Camenzuli was banned for match-fixing for one year.
-After the suspension, he was sold back to Floriana, which was confirmed on 15 January 2019.
+He signed with Birkirkara again in the summer 2017.
+He was sold back to Floriana, which was confirmed on 15 January 2019.